KIMHOUNG-LIM/Text-Analysis-and-Natural-Language-Processing-Using-Graph/README.md

 ## Overview

-The aim of this project is to explore various techniques in Natural Language Processing (NLP) through the use of graph structures.
-The practices are designed to enhance understanding and application of key concepts in NLP, such as text segmentation, tokenization, part-of-speech tagging, named entity recognition (NER), dependency parsing, lemmatization, knowledge graphs, and multi-label classification.
+The aim of this project is to explore various techniques in Natural Language Processing (NLP) and understand how to analyst text using graph.
+The practices introduce application of key concepts in NLP, such as text segmentation, tokenization, part-of-speech tagging, named entity recognition (NER), dependency parsing, lemmatization, text analysis using knowledge graphs and bipartite graph, and multi-label classification to predict document topic.

 ## Practices